cliosight/Docs/README.md

 5. Summary in follow up email to attendees and stakeholders
 6. Taking care of time zone differences

+Now, let's consider the design for email notification of a meeting.
+Meetings scheduled can also be viewed through a web interface that lists all past, ongoing and scheduled  meetings with controlled access.
+This can be done through a report in a tabular format where individual records can be edited through a form.
+But the common way meetings are communicated today is through email.
+These emails can be deleted at any time by the invitees or organizers.
+So let's say our application will have a record of all of them and only an admin can delete any of them.

+So we have a **meeting email** entity that is created once a meeting is scheduled or updated.
+Parameters specific to an email is stored in that table.
+An email can also have multiple attachments.
+The one-to-one record of an attachment and a meeting email is stored in the **meeting email attachments** table.
+The possible modifications in the meetings table that will trigger an update email notification are:
+1. Change in recipients (sent to specific invitees)
+2. Change in date and time
+3. Change in the meeting title
+4. Adding or modifying the meeting note
+5. Adding attachments
+6. Cancelling a meeting

 The forms created are given below:
 [Contact](https://demo.cliosight.com/app/forms/35/show?noNavbar=true)